longestcow/portfolio/README.md

 # portfolio
 made for CS50 Week 8
-this is literally my first ever website (which i am currently not hosting anywhere)
-first time learning and using js, html, and css.
+this is literally my first ever website first time learning and using js, html, and css.